find your perfect postgrad program

 PhD in Public Administration

-Some universities off the option to study a PhD in the field as part of an integrated study program which enables the students to take some additional taught modules – the University of Birmingham’s Local Government and Public Policy PhD is one example of this.
-The Plymouth University Doctor of Public Administration is aimed at senior managers who work within local government or the public sector and is a four year work-based research doctorate.
-Meanwhile the University of Oxford offers a DPhil in Public Policy – a policy-focussed research degree taught using an interdisciplinary approach.
+Some universities offer the option to study a PhD in the field as part of an integrated study program which enables the students to take some additional taught modules – the University of Birmingham’s Local Government and Public Policy PhD is one example of this.
+This PhD can be studied part time or full time, online or on campus.
+It provides students with the skills to become experts in the fields of public administration, policy and governance.

-Public Administration Career Opportunities
+Public Administration Career oppportunities

-Both governmental and non-profit/not-for-profit organisations increasingly employ both business methods, adapted from the for-profit sector, and people with business training.
-Nonetheless, they still attract people who are committed to trying to solve social problems.
-Given that they generally pay substantially less than for-profit businesses, people motivated largely by financial rewards are unlikely to flock to them.
-Non-profits/not-for-profits, for instance, still look for those with an interest and skill set in traditional fields such as fundraising, lobbying, and program development.
-Now, however, they increasingly look for sophisticated marketers, budget analysts, and entrepreneurs, people once found largely in the private sector.
+Both governmental and non-profit/not-for-profit organisations increasingly employ business methods adapted from the for-profit sector, and want to recruit people with business training.
+However, they still attract people who are committed to trying to solve social problems and given that they generally pay substantially less than for-profit businesses, people motivated largely by financial rewards are unlikely to flock to them.

 Typical job titles